 How Adderall Affects the Brain

 Adderall is an addictive substance.
 Whenever an individual develops an Adderall addiction, it begins to alter the actual brain chemistry of the addict.
 Adderall directly impacts the brain and the way in which it functions by interfering with certain neurotransmitters, or brain chemicals.
-Adderall’s effects on the brain is what makes it both a potent and dangerous drug.
+Adderall’s effects on the brain are what make it both a potent and dangerous drug.

 After ingesting Adderall, it disperses in the body until it ultimately arrives at its intended target: the brain.